BernardoJoseLlamasVerna/BernardoJoseLlamasVerna.github.io/job_experience.md

 ## Quadram (2018 - 2018)

 ### Tappear (2018 - 2018)
 I developed the Tappear app from scratch, designed as a social media platform for the hospitality sector.
-My responsibilities included designing the database and endpoints, as well as creating an admin interface for the app to allow for easy management and content updates.
+My responsibilities included designing the database, endpoints, unit tests, as well as creating an admin interface for the app to allow for easy management and content updates.

 **Technologies:** PHP, Laravel, VueJS, MySQL, Swagger.